SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/ContextMenu/CustomContextMenuOnly/README.md

 #Custom ContextMenu Only Sample

-This sample demonstrate how to show custom context menu items alone.
+This sample demonstrates how to show the custom context menu items alone.
 Set the ShowCustomMenuOnly property to true to only display the custom context menu items.